 Death, dying, and loss from a multidisciplinary diversity perspective; the development of death concepts across the life span, end of life issues, and cross-cultural death practices and their relation to the American death system.

 P: graduate status

 PSYCH 605.
-Applied Psychological Statistics and Methods.
+Applied Psychological Statistics.
 3 Credits.

-This course will provide students with an overview of quantitative and qualitative research methods used in conducting psychological research as well as a broad introduction to some of the fundamental tools and concepts of statistics for representing, visualizing, modeling, and interpreting data.
+This course will introduce how to use raw behavioral science data, explore them, and present the results in a useful way.
+Students will receive a broad introduction to some of the fundamental tools and concepts of statistics for representing, visualizing, modeling, and interpreting data.
 Spring.

 PSYCH 610.
-Counseling Microskills.
+Empathic Listening Skills.
 3 Credits.